How to talk to your children about your Divorce (Part 1)

 In this 3-part series, we discuss how to talk to your children about your Divorce

 Divorce can be extremely destabilizing for the whole family: parents, children, and even extended family and friends.
 While parents are faced with the difficulty of making the decision and working through it, children are at the receiving end of a decision they didn’t have any part in making or causing, and which will substantially change their life.
-Communicating with your children about the divorce is of upmost importance.
+Communicating with your children about the divorce is of utmost importance.
 It’s not an easy conversation to have, but talking about it will help them cope with the divorce.
-What and how you communicate to your children will, of course, depend on your specific circumstances and the ages of your children.
+What and how you communicate with your children will, of course, depend on your specific circumstances and the ages of your children.

 We’re going to give you some tips on how you can thoughtfully discuss divorce with your children and help them understand how their lives will change.
 Parts 2 and 3 of our 3-part series will discuss talking about Divorce to children based on their age group.

 - Be thoughtful about the setting.
-You need to be thoughtful about the setting and circumstances for delivering the news, as these will have a long-lasting impact on your children (life long, according to Psychology Today).
+You need to be thoughtful about the setting and circumstances for delivering the news, as these will have a long-lasting impact on your children (lifelong, according to Psychology Today).
 Find an appropriate time and space, and give the news together with the other parent, as a family.
-This will give the message that many aspects of your family life will change, but the love, care and security you as parents provide will still be there.
+This will give the message that many aspects of your family life will change, but the love, care, and security you as parents provide will still be there.

 - Don’t Apologize.
 Avoid apologizing to your children about the divorce.
 Apologizing implies that you’ve done something wrong and you’re taking the blame.
 Instead, recognize your children’s pain and tell them you are there to help them through that pain in every way possible.

 What you should communicate to your children about Divorce

 This will depend on your circumstances and the age of your children.
 Here are some general guidelines for discussing divorce with your children.